 My Road Recalculated story began on a motorcycle ride home to New Hampshire from Hagerstown, Maryland.
 I was splattered in the face with a June-bug of awakening, but unlike the story of St. Paul, I had no desire or chance for sainthood.
 (I also did not fall off my bike).

-However, at 44 years old I finally found my calling, my purpose in life.
+However, at 44 years old I truly had found my calling; my purpose in life.